Keeping you safe is our top priority. What to expect when you visit LMH Health

 You can prevent some asthma attacks by helping your child avoid those things that cause them.
 These are called triggers.
 A trigger can be:

 It can be scary when your child has an asthma attack.
 You may feel helpless, but having an asthma action plan will help you know what to do during an attack.
 An asthma attack may be bad enough to need urgent medical care.
 But in most cases you can take care of symptoms at home if you have a good asthma action plan.

 Health Tools help you make wise health decisions or take action to improve your health.

-symptoms; severe, daily symptoms; or something in between.
+Symptoms of asthma can be mild or severe.
+Your child may have no symptoms; severe, daily symptoms; or something in between.
 How often your child has symptoms can also change.

 Symptoms of asthma may include:

 If your child has only one or two of these symptoms, it does not necessarily mean he or she has asthma.
 The more of these symptoms your child has, the more likely it is that he or she has asthma.